CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.5 Development and use of professional applications.md

 ### 2 4 Software designation error

 When planning applications, programs and protocols, security-relevant design errors can arise.
 These often result from the reuse of dedicated application modules and protocols in other deployment scenarios.
-If other security requirements are relevant here, for example, if application modules and protocols intended for isolated operating environments are connected to the Internet, this can lead to massive security gaps.
+If other security requirements are relevant here, for example, if application modules and protocols intended for isolated business environments are connected to the Internet, this can lead to massive security vulnerabilities.

 ### 2 5 Software vulnerabilities